Charlie Blackmon Player Props: Rockies vs. Brewers

 Charlie Blackmon At The Plate

-- Blackmon has 27 hits this season and a team-best OBP of .385.
+- Blackmon leads Colorado with an OBP of .385 this season while batting .276 with 13 walks and 13 runs scored.

-- He ranks 56th in batting average, 26th in on base percentage, and 101st in slugging among qualifying hitters in baseball.
+- Among qualifying batters in baseball, he ranks 51st in batting average, 27th in on-base percentage, and 100th in slugging.

-- In 63.0% of his 27 games this season, Blackmon has picked up at least one hit.
-He's also had nine multi-hit games.

-- He has hit a home run in two of 27 games played this year, and in 1.7% of his plate appearances.
+- He has hit a long ball in two of 27 games played this season, and in 1.7% of his plate appearances.

-- In five games this season (18.5%), Blackmon has picked up an RBI, and in three of those games (11.1%) he had two or more.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.